 To help answer that question, let’s first consider the alternative to using a password manager.

 Security experts recommend using a different password for different accounts to help reduce your risk of being hacked, but consumers often don’t follow this advice.
-According to a 2015 report by password manager app Dashlane, the average number of accounts registered to one email address in the U.S. is 130.
+In a 2020 survey of internet users conducted by data loss prevention software company Digital Guardian, nearly 18% of respondents reported reusing the same password for multiple accounts.

 A password manager that can both organize your passwords and help keep them secure seems like a better option.
 And yet some people remain skeptical about password managers.
 Let’s dig into how safe these apps really are.